redpesk-addons/canbus-plugins-redpesk/README.md

 * *`writable (optional)`* <p>
 Set this attribute to true to allow this signal to be written back to the CAN bus by an application.
-OpenXC JSON-formatted messages sent back to the VI that are writable are translated back into raw CAN messages and written to the bus.
 By default, the value will be interpreted as a floating point number.
 Defaults to false.

 * *`encoder (optional)`* <p>
 You can specify a custom function here to encode the value for a CAN messages.

+#### Diagnostic Messages

+The *`diagnostic_messages`* key is an array of objects describing a recurring diagnostic message request.

+The attributes of each diagnostic message object are:

+* *`bus`* <p>
+The name of one of the previously defined CAN buses where this message should be requested.
+* *`id`* <p>
+the arbitration ID for the request.
+* *`mode`* <p>
+The diagnostic request mode, e.g. Mode 1 for powertrain diagnostic requests.
+* *`frequency`* <p>
+The frequency in Hz to request this diagnostic message.
+The maximum allowed frequency is 10Hz.
+* *`pid (optional)`* <p>
+If the mode uses PIDs, the pid to request.
+* *`name (optional)`* <p>
+A human readable, string name for this request.
+If provided, the response will have a name field (much like a normal translated message) with this value in place of bus, id, mode and pid.
+* *`decoder (optional)`* <p>
+When using a name, you can also specify a custom decoder function to parse the payload.
+This field is the name of a function (that matches the DiagnosticResponseDecoder function prototype).
+When a decoder is specified, the decoded value will be returned in the value field in place of payload.
+* *`callback (optional)`* <p>
+This field is the name of a function (that matches the DiagnosticResponseCallback function prototype) that should be called every time a response is received to this request.

 #### Signal Decoder <a name="#SignalDecoder"></a><p>

 The default decoder for each signal is a simple passthrough, translating the signal's value from engineering units to something more usable (using the defined factor and offset).
-Some signals require additional processing that you may wish to do within the VI and not on the host device.
+Some signals require additional processing that you may wish to do within the binding and not on the host device.
 Other signals may need to be combined to make a composite signal that's more meaningful to developers.

 There is however a list of ready to use decoders provided by the low-can binding: